Mesopotamian shrub desert

-The Mesopotamian shrub desert is a deserts and xeric shrublands ecoregion in Western Asia.
-It extends across portions of Israel, Jordan, Syria, Iraq, and Iran.
+The Mesopotamian shrub desert is an ecoregion of deserts and xeric shrublands located in Western Asia.
+It extends across portions of Israel, Palestine, Jordan, Syria, Iraq, and Iran.

 Geography

-The Mesopotamian shrub desert is a transitional region between the semi-arid steppes of the northern Mesopotamia and Levant to the north, and the Arabian Desert to the south.
+The Mesopotamian shrub desert is a transitional region between the semi-arid steppes of northern Mesopotamia and the Levant to the north, and the Arabian Desert to the south.

 The western portion of the ecoregion consists of rocky or sandy plateaus, including the Syrian Desert in southern Syria and northern Jordan, and a portion of the Harrat al-Sham black basalt desert in eastern Jordan.
 The eastern portion of the ecoregion includes central Mesopotamia, and the Tigris and Euphrates rivers run through it.